-Highlands to Paisley where we were to join the cars doing the Historique rally.
-From there we were to go to Dumfries for an overnight stop before heading to Hull the next day via Croft race circuit.
-We then planned to take the overnight ferry to Zeebrugge and meet up with the Historique cars again in Rheims on Friday.
-From there it was intended to be 36 hours non-stop through France, over the Alps Maritime to Monaco.
-In total around 1600 miles in four days.
-Scrutineering took place the afternoon before the start in unusually sunny conditions.
+Readying for the start of the 2016 Rallye Monte-Carlo Classique Scrutineering took place the afternoon before the start in unusually sunny conditions.
 The Lord Lieutenant of Caithness made all the crews welcome at a civic reception in John O Groats the evening before the start.
-By a strange twist of fate it transpired her uncle, Bertie Sutherland, who competed on the Monte many times in the fifties, had owned UMG 662 in the seventies.
+By a strange twist of fate, it transpired her uncle, Bertie Sutherland, who competed on the Monte many times in the 50s, had owned UMG 662 in the 70s.
 The rally took us through Golspie and right past the front door of the garage where the car had sat under restoration for 10 years!
-With the new LED headlights burning brightly we were flagged off at dawn on Wednesday 27th from John O Groats by the Lord Lieutenant of Caithness.
-Despite the bitter cold and early hour we were grateful that a large number of local people assembled to see us off.
+With the new LED headlights burning brightly, we were flagged off at dawn on Wednesday 27 from John O'Groats by the Lord Lieutenant of Caithness.
+Despite the bitter cold and early hour, we were grateful that a large number of local people assembled to see us off.
 We were also given bags with local delicacies including miniature bottles of local whisky and some homemade biscuits.
-The hospitality of the people of John O Groats was magnificent.
+The hospitality of the people of John O'Groats was magnificent.
 After a spectacular drive down the coast to Inverness (following the route of the 1926 rally) we headed up towards Aviemore and the Cairngorms.
 The weather deteriorated and we were hit by a blizzard of sleet and snow.
 I had taken the precaution of fitting period demisters but neither these nor the wipers could cope.
-Luckily this was the worst weather we were to encounter on the whole rally.
-As is often the case in Scotland the bad weather cleared as quickly as it arrived.
+Luckily, this was the worst weather we were to encounter on the whole rally.
+As is often the case in Scotland, the bad weather cleared as quickly as it arrived.
 By the time we made it to Perth the sun was shining.
-The road from Perth to Glasgow took us past the famous
+The road from Perth to Glasgow took us past the famous Gleneagles Hotel.

-Gleneagles Hotel.
 I could not resist stopping at the hotel for a photo.
-In 1953 Gregor Grant driving UMG 662 won his class in the driving tests held at Gleneagles during the Coronation Rally.
-This was probably the first time the car had been back in 63 years.
+In 1953 Gregor Grant driving UMG 662 won his class in the driving tests held at